buzzqw/TUS/OBSS/OBSSv2-eng.md

 *Hit:* 10 (2d6 + 3) bludgeoning damage plus 10 (3d6) Void damage.
 If the target is a creature, it must succeed on a Fortitude Saving Throw DC 15 or be cursed with mummy rot.
 The cursed target can' \*\*t regain hit points, and its hit point maximum decreases by 10 (3d6) for every 24 hours that elapse with the curse in effect.
 If the curse reduces the target' \*\*s hit point maximum to 0, the target dies, and its body turns to dust.
 The curse lasts until removed by the *Remove Curse* spell or similar magic.

-***Dreadful Glare.*** The mummy targets one creature it can see within 60 feet of it.
+***Dreadful Glare.*** The mummy targets one creature it can see within 60 meters of it.
 If the target can see the mummy, it must succeed on a Will Saving Throw DC 15 against this magic or become frightened until the end of the mummy' \*\*s next turn.
 If the target critically fails the Saving Throw, it is also paralyzed for the same duration.
 A target that succeeds on the Saving Throw is immune to the Dreadful Glare of all mummies (but not mummy lords) for the next 24 hours.

 ### Mummy Lord